nodejs/build/doc/meetings/build-wg-meeting-2017-10-25.md

 - Refael: Part of the problem is that you need the Jenkins secret to run the current Ansible scripts
-- Rod: For me the biggest problem is how to prioritise the work queue, and I think the Github project is a good start
+- Rod: For me the biggest problem is how to prioritise the work queue, and I think the GitHub project is a good start
 - Michael: Part of the problem is that we’re mid migration between ansible scripts
 - Refael: I think it’s a combination of the two